 As she applied to colleges this Spring, we discovered that her gifts were not measurable by ACT, SAT or GPA.
 There was no box for “tireless special ed volunteer”, or “youngest member of church council”.

 Amanda is smart – but not in the top 10% of her class.
 She’s a beloved team player in sports – but nothing to list under sports awards.

-She was succeeding brilliantly in life and was rewarded daily with a whole lot of emotional capital, but found that there was no way to leverage these gifts on college applications to help her stand out enough to accumulate the additional financial capital she needed to attend her top college choice.
+She succeeds brilliantly in life and received daily rewards of a whole lot of emotional capital.
+But she soon found that there was no way to leverage these gifts on college applications to help her stand out enough to accumulate the additional financial capital she needed to attend her top college choice.

 Our contribution to her college education was falling short of the total she needed.
 To attend her #1 college choice, Amanda suggested that she take on debt to make up the difference, roughly $20,000 a year.
 That added up to about $80,000 in debt for her to pay down upon graduation.

 We stepped in at that point and said no. We would not allow her to take on debt.
 She would not attend her dream school, but would attend a good school that was well within her budget.
 She has accepted our mandate and likely, will only see the wisdom of this “no” long after she graduates.
 But right now we look like the enemy and we are okay with that – because we can see into the future in a way that a high school senior cannot.

 We said no to her incurring debt because we are selfish.
 We want the world to be able to take advantage of Amanda’s talents.
 We want her, upon graduation, to be able to take a job she is hard-wired to do, rather than one that would better allow her to service her debt.